Bryan Tanaka Feels Hurt Seeing Mariah Carey Getting ‘Touchy Feely’ With Ex James Packer

 — Mariah's World (@MariahsWorld) January 6, 2017

-“Seeing Mariah in that dress… it’s definitely a wake-up call ’cause I’m like, ‘Oh yeah… wedding.’ ” he said.
+“Seeing Mariah in that dress… it’s definitely a wake-up call ’cause I’m like, ‘Oh yeah… wedding.'” he said.

 “I was trippin’ man, remember how I told you I was feeling a certain way about The Queen?
 I was feeling like there was something there, then James came into town, he’s never really around, I’ve never seen them together really,” he confided to dancer pal G. Madison.